EddyVerbruggen/cordova-plugin-actionsheet/README.md

 3\.
 Download the source files and copy them to your project.

 iOS: Copy the `.h` and `.m` files to `platforms/ios/<ProjectName>/Plugins`
+Android: Copy src/android/ActionSheet.java to src/nl/xservices/plugins/actionsheet/

 ### PhoneGap Build
-ActionSHeet  works with PhoneGap build too!
+ActionSheet  works with PhoneGap build too!
 Just add the following xml to your `config.xml` to always use the latest version of this plugin:
 ```xml
 <gap:plugin name="nl.x-services.plugins.actionsheet" />
 ```